-I have already shared about Jetpack WordPress plugin, which is one of the essential plugin for your blog.
-Jetpack is single plugin, which is developed by Automattic (WordPress parent company), and offers different modules to enhance WordPress features.
-Some of the notable features of this plugin is:
+Jetpack is a multi-purpose plugin, which is developed by Automattic (WordPress parent company) and offers different modules to enhance WordPress features.
+Some of the notable features of this plugin are:

 - WordPress.com stats integrated